 Role Responsibilities How Designated Person for Safeguarding A recognised person for receiving disclosures or reports of disclosures of abuse.
 Displaying name and contact information, preferably with photo, so church members know who to contact.
 Liaising with the Association Safeguarding Contact and external agencies where necessary.
 Creating a list of contact numbers and having blank copies of the Safeguarding Incident Form ready for use.
 Keep the safeguarding policy relevant and up to date.
 Annually review and update if necessary.
 Advocating and facilitating safe church practices.
 Promoting a culture of best practice throughout the church life.
 Report to the church meeting on safeguarding issues.
 Make sure safeguarding is on the church meeting agenda.
 DBS Verifier Making sure that all relevant persons working with children have an up to date DBS check in place at all times.
 Coordinating the completion and renewal of DBS forms, and liaising with the Designated Person(s) for Safeguarding on the outcomes when required.
-Safeguarding Advisor Advise the church on any matters related to the safeguarding of adults at risk Working with the safeguarding team to give advice on best practice and review policies and procedures Support the Designated Person in taking appropriate action when required Working with the safeguarding team to discuss concerns and supporting the decisions taken.
-Church Meeting Adopt the safeguarding policy Discussing and agreeing the policy Safeguarding Trustee Taking the lead on safeguarding matters on behalf of the trustees.
+Safeguarding Advisor Advise the church on any matters related to the safeguarding of children, young people or adults at risk Working with the safeguarding team to give advice on best practice and review policies and procedures Support the Designated Person in taking appropriate action when required Working with the safeguarding team to discuss concerns and supporting the decisions taken.
+Church Meeting Adopt the safeguarding policy Discussing and agreeing the policy Minister/Elder Support and assisting the Designated Person for Safeguarding.
+Regular communication with the Designated Person(s) for Safeguarding, particularly if a serious incident arises.
+Safeguarding Trustee/Deacon Taking the lead on safeguarding matters on behalf of the trustees/deacons.
 Regular communication and reporting from the Designated Person(s) for Safeguarding and ensuring safeguarding is on the agenda at trustee meetings.
-Trustees Responsible for safeguarding best practice within the church Make sure that all necessary safeguarding measures are in place (including policy, procedures, training, safe recruiting, etc.).
+Trustees/Deacons of local church Responsible for safeguarding best practice within the church Make sure that all necessary safeguarding measures are in place (including policy, procedures, training, safe recruiting, etc.).